sriramster/openslate/docs/deployment.md

    - Name: `GHCR_PAT`
    - Value: a [classic PAT](https://github.com/settings/tokens) with `read:packages` and `write:packages` scopes.

-2. On your VPS, add Watchtower to `docker-compose.yml` (already included in the repo — just make sure it's present):
+2. On your VPS, add Watchtower to `docker-compose.yml` (already included in the repo, just make sure it's present):

    ```yaml
    watchtower: